S-ayanide/Human-Action-Classifier-And-Pedestrian-Detection/README.md

   If you want to test the application using a video follow steps provided below:
   1) Download the Test Video.
+  2) Save the test video in 'posenet-py' folder.
-  2) Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.
+  3) Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.

 ## Component Breakdown